vanniktech/gradle-android-junit-jacoco-plugin/README.md

 [![Build Status](https://travis-ci.org/vanniktech/gradle-android-junit-jacoco-plugin.svg)](https://travis-ci.org/vanniktech/gradle-android-junit-jacoco-plugin)
 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

 Gradle plugin that generates JaCoCo reports from an Android Gradle Project.
 It goes over every subproject and creates the `jacocoReport` task.
+If you want an aggregated report from all subprojects use the `jacocoFullReport` task.

 Works with the latest Gradle Android Tools version 1.3.1.